meetuparchive/sassquatch2/README.md

 ### Creating a release
-Until I write the script for creating a release, this is the process:
+Until I write the script for creating a release, the process is unfortunately manual.
+Because we're using the git-flow branching model, all fix and feature commits flow into the `develop` branch.
+The `master` branch is our "production" branch.

+To create a release:

 1. merge changes from `develop` into `master`
 2. increment the version number in `bower.json`